noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 ```

 ## Approving ENJ
 To prepare for item creation, you will need to pre-approve ENJ to the CryptoItems smart contract.
 When linking your wallet for the first time an approve transaction will automatically be created for you to sign.
-If you check the **NOTIFICATIONS** section of the wallet you should see and APPROVE ENJ transaction ready to sign.
+If you check the **REQUESTS** section of the wallet you should see and APPROVE ENJ transaction ready to sign.
 Accept the transaction request to approve the ENJ.

 By default the automatic approval transaction will approve the maximum amount of ENJ possible.
 If you wish to change the pre-approval amount you will need to make sure you have set approval to 0 first before approving your actual value (use -1 for max ENJ possible).
 You do not need to multiply value by 10^18 for this request.
 You don’t need to do this if you have previously approved a sufficient amount of ENJ to use (i.e approved
 wallet transaction above)